Job Description Guidance - Professional Services

 Section 3 (3.1-3.4) is neccesary to supplement the job description for the purpose of evaluating the role through the UBJES process.

-Provide 3-5 work examples relating to the key and representative responsibilities of the role.
-Provide a paragraph per example, and a maximum of ONE AND A HALF PAGES of A4.
+Please describe in more detail the typical work activities relating to the key and representative responsibilities of the role in a maximum of ONE PAGE of A4.

-- Explain how the role-holder will be required to fulfil the responsibilities of the role.
+- Explain how the role-holder will fulfil the responsibilities of the role.

 - Explain the steps that are involved, who else is involved and how qualifications, skills, knowledge and experience are used.